abstractfactory/rfc/spec/spec49.md

 * State: draft
 * Related: RFC10

-Copyright and Language can be found in RFC1
+Language can be found in RFC1

+# Copyright

 # Change Process

-This document is governed by the [Consensus-Oriented Specification System](http://www.digistan.org/spec:1/COSS) (COSS).
+This document is not to be altered by anyone but the editor.

 # Language